Boquete, Panama

 What are the visa & residency requirements in Boquete?

 "In order to visit Boquete, visitors must obtain a tourist visa from the Panamanian government.
 The process of applying for a tourist visa involves submitting an application form, a valid passport, a passport-sized photograph, and a fee.
 Once the visa is approved, visitors can stay in Boquete for up to 180 days.
 In order to become a resident of Boquete, Panama, applicants must apply for a residency visa.
 The process of applying for residency involves submitting an application form, a valid passport, a passport-sized photograph, proof of financial solvency, and a fee.
-Once the visa is approved, applicants can stay in Boquete for up to 5 years," mentioned an expat living in Boquete.
+Once the visa is approved, applicants can stay in Boquete for up to 5 years," remarked one expat in Boquete.

 Why do people move to Boquete?